-Table 6.1.1.8-2 specifies, by Resource Category (see Table 6.1.1-1), the various media types for PS3.10 Files, along with the default and allowed media type and Transfer Syntax UID combinations for each resource category for the URI, WS and RS modes.
+Table 6.1.1.8-2 specifies, by Resource Category (see Table 6.1.1-1), the application/dicom media type for PS3.10 Files, along with the default and allowed Transfer Syntax UID combinations for each resource category for the URI, WS and RS services.
 The default media type for the Resource Category shall be returned when the origin server supports none of the Acceptable Media Types.

-If no <transfer-syntax> parameter is specified for the media type for PS3.10 Files (application/dicom) then the Explicit VR Little Endian Transfer Syntax "1.2.840.10008.1.2.1" shall be used.
+If no transfer-syntax parameter is specified for the media type for PS3.10 Files (application/dicom) then the Explicit VR Little Endian Transfer Syntax "1.2.840.10008.1.2.1" shall be used.

 Note: